hamogu/doc/source/examples/background/background.rst

 population of weak background AGN, that is roughly homogeneous over the field-of-view and contributes to the observed "diffuse" background.

-For some targets, there are additional contributions to the apparent backgroud that are related to he source.
+For some targets, there are additional contributions to the apparent background that are related to he source.
 For example, in the case of diffuse emission in a star forming region there will be stars in the cluster.
 While the bright stars should be detected as point sources and those regions can be excluded from the